soto-nicole/sem-coursework/use-cases/use-case-24.md

 ### Preconditions

 - We know the area we want to limit population data to:
-    - Specific continent
+    - Specific region
-- Database contains current world population numbers, including for continents.
+- Database contains current world population numbers, including for those living in cities and not living in cities, for each region.
-- The system has the functionality to sort countries based on their population sizes (largest to smallest)

 ### Success End Condition